patrickcping/dvtf-pingctl/README.md

 * Supported DaVinci Terraform provider version: `v0.4.2+`

-> [!IMPORTANT]
-> Content in this repository is under development and isn't yet functional.

 ## Install

 Only Homebrew is supported initially, for other methods of install please [raise an issue](https://github.com/patrickcping/dvtf-pingctl/issues/new?title=New%20installation%20method%20required).